Aadi Amavasya Special

 Pitru Tarpanam at Marundeeswarar Temple

-Fetches Blessings of Nonstop Successful Life & well-being & prosperity from Departed Souls
+Fetches Blessings of Nonstop Successful Life, Well-being and prosperity from Departed Souls

 Aadi Amavasya - A New Moon That Fetches Blessings of Ancestors